NAME, AFFILIATION AND OBJECTS

 In cases of dispute as to the interpretation of the Constitution, the committee will decide the meaning.

-Facilities for members, other than the supply of tennis balls, are supplied by King’s House School and the Club accepts no responsibility for said facilities.
+Facilities for members, other than the supply of tennis balls, are supplied by St. Paul's School and the Club accepts no responsibility for said facilities.

 This Constitution, and any subsequent amendments, shall be brought to the notice of CSSC.

-Upon dissolution of the club any remaining assets shall be given or transferred to another registered charity or the sport’s governing body for use by them in related community sports.
+Upon dissolution of the club members wil be rebated any oustanding part of the membership year on a pro rata basis.
+Assets remaining after these rebates shall be given or transferred to another registered charity or the sport’s governing body for use by them in related community sports.

 i The Club was set up as CSLTC in the 1920s.
 It changed its operating name in 2017 to better demonstrate its accessibility.
 It is an unincorporated Association.